espressif/esp-idf/docs/en/api-reference/system/system_time.rst

 - ``Internal 8.5MHz oscillator, divided by 256 (~33kHz)``: Provides better frequency stability than the ``internal {IDF_TARGET_RTC_CLK_FRE} RC oscillator`` at the expense of higher (by 5 uA) deep sleep current consumption.
 It also does not require external components.

 The choice depends on your requirements for system time accuracy and power consumption in sleep modes.
-To modify the RTC clock source, set :ref:`CONFIG_{IDF_TARGET_CFG_PREFIX}_RTC_CLK_SRC` in project configuration.
+To modify the RTC clock source, set :ref:`CONFIG_RTC_CLK_SRC` in project configuration.

 More details on wiring requirements for the ``External 32kHz crystal`` and ``External 32kHz oscillator at 32K_XN pin`` sources can be found in Section *Crystal Oscillator* of {IDF_TARGET_HARDWARE_DESIGN_URL}.